 - Captain Jean-Luc Picard (Patrick Stewart) awakens from a nightmare in which he relived his assimilation by the Borg (cybernetic lifeforms) six years earlier.
 He is contacted by Admiral Hayes, who informs him of an imminent Borg invasion against Earth.
 Picard's orders are for his ship, the USS Enterprise-E, to patrol the Neutral Zone in case of Romulan aggression, as Starfleet is worried that Picard is too emotionally involved with the Borg to join the fight.
 Learning the fleet is losing the battle, the Enterprise crew disobeys orders and heads for Earth, where a single Borg Cube holds its own against a group of Starfleet vessels.
 The Enterprise arrives in time to save the crew of the USS Defiant and its captain, the Klingon Worf (Michael Dorn).
 Picard takes command of the fleet and orders the surviving ships to concentrate their firepower on a seemingly unimportant point on the Cube.
 The Cube is destroyed after launching a small sphere towards the planet.
 The Enterprise pursues the sphere into a temporal vortex.
 As the sphere disappears, the Enterprise discovers Earth has been altered; it is now populated entirely by Borg.
 Realizing the Borg have used time travel to change the past, the Enterprise follows the sphere through the vortex.

 A group of Borg invade the Enterprise's lower decks and begin to assimilate her crew and modify the ship.
 Picard and a team attempt to reach engineering to disable the Borg with a corrosive gas, but are forced back; the android Data (Brent Spiner) is captured in the melee.
-Frightened, Sloane corners Picard with a phaser, but he gains her trust.
+Frightened, Sloane corners Picard with a phaser, but he gains her trust, showing her that she's on a spacecraft orbiting Earth.
 The two escape the Borg-infested area of the ship by creating a diversion in the holodeck.
 Picard, Worf, and the ship's navigator, Lt.
 Sean Hawk (Neal McDonough), travel outside the ship in space suits to stop the Borg from calling reinforcements by using the deflector dish.
 As the Borg continue to assimilate more decks, Worf suggests destroying the ship, but Picard angrily calls him a coward and vows to continue the fight.
 Sloane confronts the captain and makes him realize he is behaving irrationally on account of his desire for revenge.
-Chastened, Picard relents and orders the activation of the ship's self-destruct sequence.
+Chastened, Picard relents, apologizes to Worf, and orders the activation of the ship's self-destruct sequence.
 While the crew head for escape pods, the Captain decides to stay behind and rescue his friend Data.